 Fields is not the first writer to identify ritual as a key element to creative success.
 A book I refer to often on this blog is Mason Currey’s Daily Rituals: How Artists Work.
 From Mozart to Kafka to Toni Morrison, Currey cataloged the routines and habits of 150+ eminent creatives.

 What he found is that great artists have a common denominator: they cling to a form of routine and ritual––even bizarre ones.
-“A solid routine fosters a well-worn groove for one’s mental energies and helps stave off the tyranny of moods,” Currey explains in the introduction.

 Here are a few of my favorite quirky rituals of famous writers from Currey’s book:

 Simone de Beauvoir kept a daily routine like clockwork: tea first thing, write until one p.m., visit with Jean-Paul Sartre or other friends in the afternoon, and back to the writing desk at five p.m.
 Beauvoir was so accustomed to her routine that she had trouble taking vacations––she got bored and antsy and wanted to get back to work.

 Novelist Patricia Highsmith wrote in bed and motivated herself by creating a “womb of her own” with a multitude of vices: cigarettes, candy, pastries, coffee, and lots of sugar.

 Small vices and pleasures helped make writing more pleasurable.
 Every day for five years, novelist John Cheever put on a suit, rode the elevator down to the basement of his apartment building, stripped down to his underwear, and wrote until noon.